COVID vs. lockdowns

 In a private provided market, parents have some say over where their kids go.
 And by extension to this fact, parents have some control over the level of quality of care that they chose to access.
 When parents do not like the quality of care they are receiving, they can take their demand elsewhere.
 This essentially also signals to other parents about where they can find quality services.
 Other signaling tools like ratings also provide information on quality.
 A recent study from the University of Minnesota found that parents in Minnesota are willing to pay 36% more on average to access a highly rated provider compared to a low rated or unrated provider.
 This is a phenomenon termed “quality premium”.

 In the state of Minnesota, childcare has emerged as one of the biggest issues needing solving out of the coronavirus.
 But even before that, there was already a need to build capacity.
 This need is obviously back, and more apparent than ever.
-And like before, there is a potential legislator who will focus on increased funding as the sole solution to solving the crisis.
+And like before, there is potential that legislators will focus on increased funding as the sole solution to solving the crisis.
 And as well-intentioned as subsidies are as a solution to solving the childcare crisis, is it also important that we draw light on the downsides they seem to come with.